-By 4 years of age, children often (continued):

-- " Identify situations that would lead to happiness, - " Enjoy rhyming and nonsense words - " Want explanations of "why" and "how" - " Enjoy tag, hide-and-seek, and other games with - " Draw simple figures of things they imagine - " Dress and undress themselves (may need - " Walk downstairs, alternating feet without using a - " Know the sequence of reading a book, from left to - " Copy their own name (mostly using large and - " Know front and back of clothes - " Enjoy riddles and jokes - " Modify language when talking to a younger child - " Protect younger children - " Talk about emotions and preferences - " Invent make-believe games with simple rules nine

-^{}It is important to remember these are only generalizations to be used to identify developmental milestones for children.
-Every child develops at different rates, and parents should consult their pediatrician if they are concerned with their child's development.
+Colors Nu umbers By 4 years of age, children often (continued): red green I one " Identify situations that would lead to happiness, sadness or anger " Enjoy rhyming and nonsense words 2 two Want explanations of "why" and "how" Enjoy tag, hide-and-seek, and other games with simple rules vellow purple 3 three By 5 years of age, children often: " Draw simple figures of things they imagine " Dress and undress themselves (may need supervision) 11 4 four Walk downstairs, alternating feet without using a handrail Climb a ladder blue 5 five " Know the sequence of reading a book, from left to right and top to bottom " Copy their own name (mostly using large and irregular letters) orange 6 six " Know front and back of clothes " Use 6 words in a sentence " Enjoy riddles and jokes " Modify language when talking to a younger child black brown 7 seven " Protect younger children " Talk about emotions and preferences " Invent make-believe games with simple rules 8 eight It is important to remember these are only generalizations to be used to identify developmental milestones for children.
+Every child develops at different rates, and parents should consult their pediatrician if they are concerned with their q nine child's development.